-Dr Graham – A Gender Therapist, who specializes in Gender Dysphoria and its related issues, who has practiced Worldwide as a Transgender Health Care Specialist for the past 18 years – Compiled the following.
+Dr Graham – A Gender Therapist, specializing in Gender Dysphoria and its related issues.

 Historic timeline (1497 BC – 1899)